skykunnu/React-Projects/README.md

 1. Super fast development server, uses ES modules (import/export different files) to serve files directly to the browser.

-2. Faster HMR (Hot module representation) means when you change a file, only that module is updated, not the entire app.
+2. Faster HMR (Hot module representation) means when you make changes in a file, only that module is updated, not the entire app.

 3. simple configuration.